mvansluijs/Enhanced-Dendroprovenancing/README.md

 ## Data requirements
 ### ITRDB:
-Download raw TRW data for tree species of interest from ITRDB, to replicate the  case study, download Quercus robur data with temporal overlap for the period 1901-2022.
+Download raw TRW data for the tree species of interest from ITRDB (https://www.ncei.noaa.gov/access/paleo-search/?dataTypeId=18).
+To replicate the  case study, download Quercus robur data with temporal overlap for the period 1901-2022.
 Optional: place raw download .zip in `0_1a_trw_download`.
 Unzip and place all files in `measurements` folder(s) into `0_1b_trw_raw`.

 ### CRU TS:
-Download CRU TS data, and place directly into `0_2_CRU_TS`.
+Download CRU TS data (https://crudata.uea.ac.uk/cru/data/hrg/cru_ts_4.06/cruts.2205201912.v4.06/), and place directly into `0_2_CRU_TS`.
 The folder should contain four files, one for each variable (pre, tmn, tmp, tmx).
 Example filename for pre: `cru_ts4.06.1901.2021.pre.dat`.

 ### Worldclim:
-Download Worldclim data, and place directly into `0_3_worldclim`.
+Download Worldclim data (https://www.worldclim.org/data/worldclim21.html), and place directly into `0_3_worldclim`.
 The folder should contain four folders, one for each variable (prec, tavg, tmax, tmin).
 Example foldername for prec: `wc2.1_30s_prec`.

 ### Soilgrids:
-Download Soilgrids data, and place into `0_4_soilgrids/prepared`.
+Download Soilgrids data (easiest through WCS, see https://www.isric.org/explore/soilgrids), and place into `0_4_soilgrids/prepared`.
 The folder should contain five TIF files (resolution: 43200x21600), one for each variable (clay, nitrogen, sand, silt, soc).
 Example filename for clay: `clay_15_30cm`.

 ### Species distribution:
-Download or create species distribution data and place directly into `0_5_species_distribution`.
+Download or create species distribution data (.shp) and place directly into `0_5_species_distribution`.
 To replicate the case study, download from https://data.mendeley.com/datasets/hr5h2hcgg4 and copy all `Quercus_robur_plg_clip` files.